postmanlabs/labs-docs/src/pages/docs/running-collections/using-newman-cli/command-line-integration-with-newman.md

 In both cases above, the reporter options are optional.

-For the complete list of details, see the [Newman README](https://github.com/postmanlabs/newman).
+For the complete documentation, see the [Newman README](https://github.com/postmanlabs/newman).

 For more information about collection runs, see: